family office structure

 What is a family office?

-Whether it is a single or a multi-family office, the overall purpose is to grow and transfer wealth over generations.
+Whether it is a single family office or a multi-family office, the overall purpose is to grow and transfer wealth over generations.
 In addition to investment management, they often provide a breadth of concierge service which eclipse any single stand-alone service required by ultra-high-net-worth (UHNW) families.
 In this guide to family offices, we’ll break down exactly what these services include, which can range from philanthropy to property management.

 The average wealth for ultra-high-net-worth families operating family offices is around $100 million in investable assets, with the company’s financial capital being the family’s own wealth.
 However, there is an emerging market of multi-family offices that serve a historically underserved segment – the sub-$100m category.